Reading

 We achieve this by providing a wide variety of good quality texts, which will appeal to all children, we teach a range of strategies to help children to become effective readers.

-At the beginning of their journey, in Foundation, we use a synthetic phonics approach to teach early reading skills providing a systematic programme of reading which involves a combination of shared, guided and individual reading.
+At the beginning of their journey, in Preschool and Reception, we believe a strong start in early reading is crucial.
+This is achieved through listening and sharing stories as well as poetry and rhymes, developing phonological awareness and reading in the environment.
+From the beginning of their Elburton journey, we use a synthetic phonics approach to teach early reading skills providing a systematic programme of reading which involves a combination of shared, guided and individual reading.
 We aim to develop a reciprocal and interactive community of readers, fully involving parents and carers with supporting their child’s reading development.
 We aim to develop an appreciation of a wide variety of literature from English and other cultures.
 We believe that it is important for children to hear stories read aloud to them, to engage in making preferences about books and to build vocabulary of the written word.

 Read, Write, Inc Phonics